 The National Capital Plan envisages Acton Waterfront as a lively cultural and entertainment precinct on a waterfront promenade.
 The area will create a new city neighbourhood, extending the city to the lake with a cosmopolitan mixture of residential, shops, businesses, cafes, recreations, tourist activities and accommodation.

-From November 4 2022, you will be able to access the completed Acton Waterfront boardwalk, beach and the adjacent rock infill settlement, which will become the future public park.
-The infill will need to settle and compact over the next 18months, to ensure it is prepped for the public park to commence construction.
+Community members can now access the completed Acton Waterfront boardwalk and beach which opened on 4 November 2022.
+The adjacent infill will become the future park.
+This area needs to settle and compact over a period of aproximately 18 months, to ensure it is prepped for the public park to commence construction.
 During this time, the area will have picketed fencing around it with plenty of footpaths throughout to aid public access to the new boardwalk.
 We are interested in ways we can temporarily activate the space during the staged construction of the public park.

 The City Renewal Authority is working closely with the community and stakeholders to transform Acton Waterfront into a place for all Canberrans to enjoy.
 This means more open spaces, improved connections with the city centre, better access for water activities, and a celebration of the site’s history and national significance.
 Importantly, all initiatives are grounded by care for the land, respect for the lake and the lakeshore landscape.